cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 8. Output response
 ~~~

-In the case of a record that does not exist, the server SHOULD invoke the
+In the case of a record that does not exist and if client enumeration prevention is desired,
+the server MUST respond to the credential request to fake the existence of the record.
+The server SHOULD invoke the CreateCredentialResponse function with a fake client record
-CreateCredentialResponse function where the record argument is configured so that:
+argument that is configured so that:

 - record.client_public_key is set to a randomly generated public key of length Npk
 - record.masking_key is set to a random byte string of length Nh
 - record.envelope is set to the byte string consisting only of zeros of length Ne

-In the generated test vectors from {{fake-vectors}}, we use `client_public_key` for the record's public key, and `masking_key` for the record's masking key parameter.
+It is RECOMMENDED that a fake client record is created once (e.g. as the first user record
+of the application) and stored alongside legitimate client records.
+This allows servers to locate
+the record in time comparable to that of a legitimate client record.

 Note that the responses output by either scenario are indistinguishable to an adversary
 that is unable to guess the registered password for the client corresponding to credential_identifier.